dosm-malaysia/aksara-front/README.md

 ![opendosm-github.png](https://github.com/dosm-malaysia/aksara-front/tree/main/public/static/images/opendosm-github.png)

-[OpenDOSM](https://open.dosm.gov.my), code-named _(AKSARA)_ is a web platform that catalogs, visualises, and analyses Malaysia's wealth of data provided by Department of Statistics Malaysia.
+[OpenDOSM](https://open.dosm.gov.my), code-named _(AKSARA)_, is a web platform that catalogs, visualises, and analyses Malaysia's wealth of data provided by Department of Statistics Malaysia.
 Everything on this site is open-sourced and made available for the nation's benefit.
 If data is the new oil, then, openness is the pipeline that maximises its value.

 ---